pressureless/paper_md/ICP/icp.md

 # RELATED WORK
 Since the original ICP algorithms by Besl and McKay [1992] and Chen and Medioni [1992], there have been significant efforts to improve convergence and stability.
 For a comprehensive overview of many variants, see the surveys by Rusinkiewicz and Levoy [2001], Díez et al. [2015], and Pomerleau et al. [2015].
 Much of this work focuses on finding better correspondences (e.g., by matching local surface properties or descriptors), performing outlier-tolerant optimization, or generalizing to non-rigid deformation.
 Here we focus specifically on methods that modify the objective function and/or the strategy for minimizing it.

 Segal et al. [2009] generalize ICP to associate a probabilistic model (in practice, a covariance matrix) with each point.
-This allows for a łsoft plane-to-planež minimization that improves the matching of planar surfaces.
+This allows for a "soft plane-to-plane" minimization that improves the matching of planar surfaces.
 Halber and Funkhouser [2017] have explored incorporating additional constraints between planes, such as parallelism or orthogonality, into registration.

-Fitzgibbon [2001] proposes to directly minimize the distance between samples on one shape (referred to as łdataž) and the second shape itself (the łmodelž).
+Fitzgibbon [2001] proposes to directly minimize the distance between samples on one shape (referred to as "data") and the second shape itself (the "model").
 This is done by computing the squared distance transform of the model, evaluating it at data locations, applying a robustifying kernel, and minimizing the result using Levenberg-Marquardt.
 Mitra et al. [2004] propose two methods for using the distance field of a shape for optimization: one based on local quadratic approximation at closest corresponding points, and the other based on a global hierarchical d 2 -Tree data structure [Leopoldseder et al. 2003] that stores a bounded-error approximation to the global squared distance field.
 Pottmann et al. [2006] analyze the theoretical properties of distance-function minimization, and demonstrate its improved convergence.

 The variants described above all perform local minimization, requiring an initial guess.
 This may be based on exhaustive search, matching of descriptors (such as spin images [Huber and Hebert 2003] or integral invariants [Gelfand et al. 2005]), or finding constrained point arrangements [[Aiger et al. 2008]] [ref1].
 In contrast, Yang et al. [2016] combine local registration with a branch-and-bound algorithm that yields a provably globally-optimal solution.
 The loss function, however, is still based on point-to-point, which is exploited for derivation of the error bounds for global search.